-(5) Performance credit for reduced mechanical exhaust rates may be awarded for use of ventless dryers.
-Infiltration rate reduction of 3 CFM per dryer may be modeled in the proposed design if ventless dryers are specified.
+-(5) Performance credit for heat recovery and reduced mechanical exhaust rates may be awarded for use of condensing ventless dryers.
+Infiltration rate reduction of 3 CFM per dryer may be modeled in the proposed design if ventless dryers are specifiedCalculations must be approved by the rating authority.
 Sensible/latent load fraction shall be 0.6/0.15.